Actor Portrayal

-ZYNTEGLO® is indicated for the treatment of adult and pediatric patients with beta-thalassemia who require regular RBC transfusions.1
+ZYNTEGLO is indicated for the treatment of adult and pediatric patients with beta-thalassemia who require regular RBC transfusions.1

-Topics to consider when identifying potential patients for ZYNTEGLO
+patients for ZYNTEGLO

 Explore Patient Profiles